 By Paola Colaço Osorio

-Paola Colaço Osorio is the 2017 summer student in the Science Communications department.
+Paola Colaço Osorio is the 2017 LMS science communications summer student.